fahek/water-pump-controller-tto5/README.md

 the associated value.

 The other five data inputs can be connected directly to VCC or GND if a single configuration value should be loaded.
-If more than one configuration should be set, the data lines shuold be connected to a diode matrix.
-The cathodes of all diodes in a column (reprsenting the bit positions in the configuration value) are connected.
+If more than one configuration should be set, the data lines should be connected to a diode matrix.
+The cathodes of all diodes in a column (representing the bit positions in the configuration values) are connected.
 The anodes of the diodes in a row are connected, each row is for a specific configuration value.

 The data pins would be connected to individual pull-down resistors and the cathodes of the diodes